Clement-LVD/codexplor/README.md

 <figcaption aria-hidden="true">.</figcaption>
 </figure>

-By default, ingoing links are colorized on this dataviz, in order to reveal the local dependancies of the project (i.e. functions used by others files of the project).
+By default, nodes are colorized accordingly to their indegrees (i.e. number of ingoing links), in order to reveal the local dependancies of the project (i.e. functions used by others files of the project).
 Hereabove, we see that the most-common local dependancy inside the tidyverse/stringr repo is `compat-types-check.R`.
 One of the codexplor functions actually rely on a stringr/extract.R function - codexplor functions network is truncated on the herabove picture, but the opposite is not true.

 Play with the parameters reveal others insights, e.g., you should try to color nodes accordingly to their outdegrees - the number of functions